 - a.
 Comprehensive examinations will be administered when students have successfully completed basic didactic courses in the program.
-The student must demonstrate competency in the following 4 domains: 1) Statistics and Research Design, 2) Education, 3) Applied Clinical Science, and 4) Other (e.g. Psychoneuroimmunology/Lifestyle Health, Biomechanics, Pain Science, etc.).
+The student must demonstrate competency in the following 4 domains: 1) Applied Science & Critical Thinking, 2) Research (biostatistics and basic research methodology), 3) Education, and 4) Ethics & Professionalism.
 The comprehensive examination will typically occur during the summer quarter of the student's second year in the PhD in Physical Therapy program.
-The student will register for PTGR 599 Comprehensive Examination for 0 units prior to taking the examination. - b.
+The student will register for PHTH 599 Comprehensive Examination for 0 units prior to taking the examination. - b.
 The written comprehensive examination will be given in four 3-hour examination sessions over two consecutive days (two 3-hours sessions per day). - c.
 The comprehensive examination will be administered in a computerized essay format as determined by the program director or the department chair. - d.
 To continue in the program, students will be required to pass all four domains of the Comprehensive Examination. - e.
 If a student is unsuccessful in passing one or more of the domains, then the student will be given adequate time to prepare for a second examination over the failed domains.
 If the student fails the second attempt, a panel of SAHP faculty selected by the program director or Graduate Committee will administer an oral comprehensive examination.
 If the student should fail the oral comprehensive examination the student would typically be dismissed from the program.
 However, in special circumstances the Graduate Committee does have the authority to recommend a plan of study, which may include additional coursework, independent study, auditing courses, etc., and recommend an appropriate period of time to elapse before the student is eligible for one final opportunity to retake the comprehensive examination (oral or written, as determined by the PT Graduate Committee and/or the program director).